Quantum-memory-assisted on-demand microwave-optical transduction: Supplementary Note 7 -- Remarks on the definition of area-normalized efficiency

-We here demonstrate that the ASE defined in Eq.(5) of the main text is equivalent to the flux-density method under the condition \(S_I = S_M\).
+We here demonstrate that the area-normalized efficiency defined in Supplementary Equation (26) is equivalent to the flux-density method under the condition \(A_L = A_R\), where \(A_R\) represents the effective beam area for photon retrieval.
 This condition is inherently satisfied in the collinear configuration employed in our study.
-Here, the average cross-sectional area \(S_I\) represents the effective beam area for photon retrieval and conversion.
 For a pulse duration \(t_0\), the intensity of the converted field is:

 where $N_L$ is the number of converted photons.
 The mean MW intensity is:

 Therefore, we find an intensity-to-intensity efficiency $\eta_{ii}$